jup-ag/space-station/guides/4-perpetual-exchange/2-trading.md

 There are 3 types of fees on Jupiter Perpetual:

-1. A flat 0.07% (7bps) fee, applied on notional position size.
+1. A flat 0.07% (7bps) base fee, applied on notional position size.
 2. A price impact fee, simulating the orderbook impact given notional size.
 3. Borrow Fee, paid hourly on open positions, based on notional size.